 Additionally, there’s usually a sign at the beginning of a hike that shows a general overview of the trails in the area.
 At the very, very least snap that you can use to compare to Google Maps if you are ever in a bind.

-However, I recently invested in a pre-made first aid kit that is specifically for hiking and I’m so glad that I did, even though I haven’t had to use it, it gives me peace of mind.
+However, I recently invested in a pre-made first aid kit designed specifically for hiking and I’m so glad that I did.

-The kit contains bandaids, a tick remover, some over the counter medication (ie Tylenol, ibuprofen), tweezers, gauze, antibacterial ointment and more.
+It has all the things you need for a day hike.
+The kit contains Band-Aids, a tick remover, over the counter medication (ie. Tylenol, ibuprofen), tweezers, gauze, antibacterial ointment and more.

 I also usually carry a small bit of moleskin in case I get blisters, but I never do thanks to quality socks and hiking boots (more on that later!)

 If you’re planning to incorporate short hikes into your lifestyle, then you will want to protect yourself from the harmful effects of prolonged sun exposure.
-Even on the odd day hike, you want to return home with stories of epic views, not sunburned shoulders!
+You want to return home with stories of epic views, not sunburned shoulders!

 Even if it’s a cloudy day, utilize sun protection in all forms, sunscreen, a hat, sunglasses, lip balm with SPF, and neck protection.

 On anything else exposed I use this Sun Bum spray.
-And I always wear my “adventure” baseball cap that I bought in high school and has served me so well.
+And I always wear my “adventure” baseball cap that I bought in high school from American Eagle and has served me so well.

-To protect my neck I wear a buff, which in these Coronavirus times also doubles as a mask that I can pull up to cover my face as I pass other hikers on the trail.
+To protect my neck from the sun I wear a buff, which in these Coronavirus times also doubles as a mask that I can pull up to cover my face as I pass other hikers on the trail.

 Alternatively, you could use a wide brim hat or wear clothing that has built-in sun protection.
 We’ll get to what to wear on your hike in a bit.

-While technically a camera isn’t essential hiking gear, I highly recommend bringing one to document your day hike!
+While technically a camera isn’t an essential short hike item, I highly recommend bringing one to document your day hike!

-We all already carry one with us anyway and using your phone’s camera may be all you need.
+We all already carry one with us anyway in the form of our phones, which may be all you need.

-I am a bit ridiculous and carry my Canon DSLR with me on all of my hikes as I’m working on improving my photography and it’s something I enjoy.
+To be honest, I am a bit ridiculous and carry my Canon DSLR with me on all of my hikes as I’m working on improving my photography.

 Since I do the majority of my hikes solo, I also hike with a tripod.
 This is 100% non-essential, but it’s one of my tricks for helping me get a great photo when I’m alone.